1st Kansas Colored Infantry Regiment Summary

-After resting his men, Blunt divided his force into two brigades—Colonel William A. Phillips on the left and Col. William R. Judson on the right.
+After resting his men, Blunt divided his force into two brigades — Colonel William A. Phillips on the left and Col. William R. Judson on the right.
 Judson’s troops included the men of the 1st Kansas Colored Infantry.

 The battle began with an inconclusive artillery duel.
 When Judson ordered to advance, the First Kansas Infantry marched across open ground to within sixty paces of the Confederate line concealed in the forest.

-When the firing started, the Rebels withstood the initial barrage and then mounted three failed counterattacks before retreating across Elk Creek.
+When the firing started, the Confederates withstood the initial barrage and then mounted three failed counterattacks before retreating across Elk Creek.
 The First Choctaw and Chickasaw Regiment checked the federal pursuit one half-mile south of the creek long enough for the Confederates to withdraw to North Fork Town.
 The opportunity to push the Yankees out of Fort Gibson evaporated and the Federals established control over the Indian Territory north of the Arkansas River.

 After the Battle of Honey Springs, which was the largest Civil War engagement fought in Indian Territory, Blunt reported: